Duan Jianyu

-Duan Jianyu (段建宇, born 1970, Zhengzhou, Henan Province) is a prominent contemporary visual artist from China and writer.
+Duan Jianyu (段建宇, born 1970) is a prominent contemporary visual artist from China and writer.
 The artist is primarily known for her surrealist-style of paintings that draw from a range of art histories, including European-American modernism, Chinese ink painting, and Chinese Socialist Realism.

 Early life and education

 Duan Jianyu was raised in a well-educated family in Zhengzhou, the capital city of Henan.
 Her mother worked at the widely renowned state bookshop "Xinhua," known as the largest in the country, while her father pursued a career as a writer.
 Growing up in this environment, Jianyu developed a deep fascination with characters, particularly letters, and harbored a childhood dream of becoming a writer.

 Instead of being a writer, Duan Jianyu became a well-known painter.
 She graduated from Oil Painting Department of the Guangzhou Academy of Fine Arts in 1995.
 She currently teaches at the Fine Arts Department of South China Normal University in Guangzhou.